Writings and Research

 Ongoing work exploring the cultural, psychic, and anthropological transformations introduced by conversational intelligences and contemporary technological systems.

-• Accompanied Thought (ongoing project)
+• Accompanied Thought

 A reflection on conversational intelligences as new symbolic mediations within the contemporary ecology of thought.

-• The World Before Us (ongoing project)
+• The World Before Us

 A philosophical and anthropological exploration of transformations in human forms of existence in the age of autonomous technical systems.